szaghi/FoBiS/README.md

 + Add support for Fortran projects using non-module-contained libraries (a little modification to the present FoBiS.py, but I do not use such a bad-programming-style, thus this feature will be implemented only is someone ask to do);
 + add pre-processing switches support to the CLI;
 + add support for libraries;
++ add support for configuration file (for complex building-configurations);
 + add MPI and OpenMP support;
 + add IBM, PGI, g95 Fortran Compilers support;
 + ...